pydata/xarray/doc/plotting.rst

 For 4 dimensional arrays we can use the rows and columns.
 Here we create a 4 dimensional array by taking the original data and adding a fixed amount.
-Now we can see what the temperature map would look like if it were much hotter.
+Now we can see how the temperature maps would compare if one were 30 degrees hotter.

 .. ipython:: python